remykarem/remykarem.github.io/books/system-design-book/src/sql-vs-nosql.md

 SQL databases are _designed_ to provide atomicity across multiple tables.

-NoSQL databases can provide atomicity at the document level (eg. MongoDB), but not at multi-document or table level.
+Some NoSQL databases can provide atomicity too.

 ### Consistency (in ACID)